 Those with their own snorkelling gear had a fun time exploring the nearby coral garden, while others walked around the island, swam in the warm sea and munched on a variety of fresh tropical fruits and fresh coconuts which Matahi had cut up for us.

-Later in the afternoon we wandered around the market stalls which were set in thatched huts at the pierside, we bought souvenirs and enjoyed fresh coconut milk straight from a coconut.
+One of the great things about a French Polynesia Cruise is having the time and access to visit local markets.
+Later in the afternoon we wandered around the small village of market stalls set in thatched huts at the pierside.
+We bought some lovely gifts and souvenirs – ranging from shell necklaces and earrings to clothing, and enjoyed fresh coconut milk straight from a coconut.

 For a late lunch we tried the local dish of ‘poisson cru’ which is raw fish that’s been marinated in lime juice and coconut milk.

 After having had the most incredible world cruise itinerary so far, having visited 5 continents, the historic cities of Europe, the desert landscapes of the Middle East, the manic activity of New York and the wonders of South America we both decided that (before we head back into Australasian waters and Auckland) our three days in paradise on the French Polynesian islands was the most perfect tropical finale for what has been the trip of a lifetime.

 Tips, Hints, and Trivia about French Polynesia

 - The artist, Paul Gauguin, lived in Tahiti painting scenes capturing the local Papeete life experience.